What is Croatia known for?

 What is the currency of Croatia?

 Croatia's currency is the euro (€), like Slovenia and most of the other countries in the European Union.
 Croatia joined the Eurozone on January 1, 2023.
-The kuna, the former currency, will be accepted by businesses for only two weeks, until January 15, 2023.
-After January 15, 2023, you will have to pay using euros at businesses nationwide and not kunas.
 If you have spare kunas from past trips to Croatia, they can be exchanged at Croatian banks for euros until December 31, 2025.
 For more detailed information, consult our guide by clicking here Tipping in Croatia.

 Do people speak English in Croatia?

 Croatians are some of the most multilingual people in Europe.
 It is estimated that 81% of adults can speak English at least conversationally, by far the most popular foreign language.
 You should be able to get by with English at hotels and in many tourist areas, but do not assume everyone everywhere can speak it.
-If you cannot communicate with someone, show them this sentence and they will most likely happily assist you: Da li itko ovdje govori Engelski?
-(Does anyone here speak English?)
+If you want to know if someone speaks English, ask them 'govorite li engleski?'
+(GOH-voh-ree-te lee en-GLES-kee?)